federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 ```
 So, how "dirty" is the OSM file?
 Two maps can help answer this question.
 ### Map of postal codes
 _Figure 1_ is a scatter plot of all postal codes in the sample.
 It was made with the [Basemap Toolkit](https://matplotlib.org/basemap/).
 Blue and green dots symbolise Milan and its metropolitan area, so they are definitely pertinent.
 Orange dots belong to the Province of Monza and Brianza: they are accepted (the latter was "officially created by splitting the north-eastern part from the Province of Milan, and became executive after June 2009"), though in the future they should be discarded.
-Red dots are out of place: the big clusters are Busto Arsizio (NW) and Saronno (NNW), both belonging to Varese, and a group of municipalities in the Province of Lecco (NE).
+Red dots are out of place: the big clusters are Busto Arsizio (NW) and Saronno (NNW), both belonging to Varese, and Verderio (NE), in the Province of Lecco.
 To the South, a few spots relate to Pavia and Lodi.
 ### Map of parks
 _Figure 2_ maps all parks (i.e., the set of trees, benches, waste baskets, and drinking fountains) in the document.
 Apart from a few spots referring to the red clusters analysed above, the surprise is a huge green area to the South-East, clearly part of the Province of Lodi.
 This area, which makes for half the parks in the file, should be removed.